rmcconke/blog/mentoring.md

 Regular communication forms the backbone of my supervisory approach.
 Students meet with me weekly for individual check-ins to ensure they feel mentally healthy and supported.

 ## Practical Implementation of Mentorship Expectations
 Clear expectations and structured communication are essential for successful mentorship relationships.
 For each mentee, I develop a mentorship contract that establishes shared understanding from the project's beginning.
-This document addresses several key components:
+This document addresses several key components, with the overall goal of establishing a *shared vision of what success looks like*.
-Shared vision of success: We establish quantifiable success indicators that both mentor and mentee can work toward together, ensuring alignment on project outcomes and personal development goals.

 1. **Personal goals:** Both parties articulate what they aim to gain from the mentorship relationship, creating mutual accountability and purpose.

-2. **Project timeline, scope, and success indicators:** Clear boundaries around project duration, expected weekly working hours, and major milestones help students manage their time effectively, particularly important for undergraduate researchers who may be balancing coursework.
+2. **Project timeline, scope, and success indicators:** Clear boundaries around project duration, expected weekly working hours, and major milestones help students manage their time effectively.
+This is particularly important for undergraduate researchers who may be balancing coursework.
 We establish what sucess looks like in the project.

 3. **Support structures:** I maintain an open-door policy while establishing expectations for resourcefulness.
 Students understand that I am readily available when they encounter difficulties, but they are also expected to explain their attempts at independent problem-solving first.